labordus/utilia/doc/guides/install/index.rst

 General Git Clients: Linux, BSD, Solaris
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may have already have a Git cleint installed, if you are using a Linux or
+You may have already have a Git client installed, if you are using a Linux or
 BSD-like OS distribution.
 If you need to install one and can acquire superuser
 privileges, then here are instructions for some popular distributions: